-Further to our post on the pursuit of sustainable methods for the production of graphene, recent progress has been made in sustainable uses for graphene too.
+In our blog Green graphene - the pursuit of sustainability we looked at methods for the production of graphene and recent progress has been made in sustainable uses for graphene too.

 As a society we are becoming increasingly aware of the effects of plastic pollution, air pollution and carbon emissions on the environment.
 As a result more and more efforts are being made to combat these issues.